-Below is a list of the best REST API Monitoring Tools.
+Here is our list of the best REST API Monitoring Tools:

 - Loggly EDITOR’S CHOICE Best all-round option for REST API monitoring.
 Loggly blends an excellent user interface with enterprise-level altering and proper monitoring features at a price that is tough to beat.

-- AlertSite PI monitoring and testing tool that allows you to create tests and instant alerts by clicking on elements on your site or application.
+- AlertSite API monitoring and testing tool that allows you to create tests and instant alerts by clicking on elements on your site or application.

 - Postman Simple and powerful REST-based API monitor used by over 10 million developers.